henri23/prometheus/docs/CONTRIBUTING.md

-# Contributing to Prometheus
+# Contributing to Voltrum

-Thank you for your interest in contributing to Prometheus!
+Thank you for your interest in contributing to Voltrum!
 This document provides guidelines and information for contributors.

 ## Quick Start